-The Lasting Words project
+The Lasting Words program

-Through our storytellers, the people who talk about their memories, achievements, hopes, dreams and wishes, can find this a beneficial thing to do as they approach the end of their life.
+The people who talk about their memories, achievements, hopes, dreams and wishes, can find this a beneficial thing to do as they approach the end of their life.
 And the end story can provide family and loved ones with a lasting memento.

 Lasting Words volunteers visit people in their homes or in residential aged care, record their conversations and transcribe their stories.